 If you have back pain, chiropractic may be a very good treatment option.
-Chiropractic is used by many patients with low back pain.
-In fact, over 40% of patients with low back pain seek the services of a chiropractor to help relieve their pain.
+Green Chiropractic is used by many patients with low back pain.
+In fact, studies by the Journal of American Medical Association show over 60% of patients with low back pain seek the services of a chiropractor to help relieve their pain.

 Why Consult a Chiropractor

-Chiropractic offers gentle, effective, and time-saving approaches to treat your low back pain.
-Chiropractic is a drugless, non-surgical system of health care.
+Green Chiropractic in West Omaha offers gentle, effective, and time-saving approaches to treat your low back pain.
+Green Chiropractic is a drugless, non-surgical system of health care.
 One important principle of chiropractic involves returning motion to the spine.
 Recent research shows that when the someone has restricted spinal motion—when the spine doesn't move as well as it should—it can cause severe back pain.
-(1)

-Chiropractors emphasize spinal manipulation as a means of correcting spinal joint restrictions and relieving pain, treating disc injuries, improving alignment and posture, and promoting health and wellness.
-(2)
+Our clinic emphasizes spinal manipulation as a means of correcting spinal joint restrictions and relieving pain, treating disc injuries, improving alignment and posture, and promoting health and wellness.

-Chiropractic has developed a number of treatment options, in addition to traditional spinal adjustments.
+Green Chiropractic in West Omaha has developed a number of treatment options, in addition to traditional spinal adjustments.

 These treatment options help chiropractors address a wide range of back pain conditions.